Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/Level 2/Scripts/audit apps using location services/readme.md

 ## Audit Apps that use Location Services

-# NOTE: This only works if you deploy these scripts as a set.
+## NOTE: This only works if you deploy these scripts as a set.
 You will need 3 scripts for this to work:
 **1- EnableLocationServiceIcon.sh (optional but recommended)**
 **2- audit_apps_using_Locationservices.sh**
 **3- report_apps_using_Locationservices.sh**

+The **debug_script_apps_using_Locationservices.sh** is only used to test things locally.
+No Need to deploy this using Intune

 ## EEnableLocationServiceIcon.sh